I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 The cost of living index in Poland

-Indeed, Numbeo confirms that Poland is 82nd in the world regarding the cost of living index:
+Numbeo confirms that in the first month of 2026, Poland is now 67th in the world when it comes to the cost of living index.

 The second column of figures represents the rent index.

-I’ll now break down the cost of living index in Gdańsk, analysing areas as diverse as apartment prices, average rents per month, eating out, supermarket shopping, transportation, monthly utilities and private healthcare.
+I’ll now break down the cost of living index in Łódź, analysing areas as diverse as apartment prices, average rents per month, eating out, supermarket shopping, transportation, monthly utilities and private healthcare.

-Finally, I’ll compare the cost of living in Gdańsk with average living costs in Kraków.
+Finally, I’ll compare the cost of living in Łódź with average living costs in Gdańsk.

 Are you planning to purchase an apartment in Poland and settle down here?

-Perhaps you’re an expat who’s been offered a job and you’re looking to rent an apartment?
+Perhaps you’re an expat who’s been offered a job and you’re looking to rent an apartment in Poland?

 Let’s check out the current state of play on the property market in Gdańsk.

-As of July 2021, it’s my impression that it’s getting more and more difficult to buy a flat constructed after the year 2011 in Gdańsk for less than 10,000 zl per square metre.
+As of the end of January 2026, it’s my impression that it’s getting more and more difficult to buy a flat constructed after the year 2015 in Łódź for less than 10,500 zl per square metre.
+This is particularly true for flats under 60 m2.
+Anything under this price tends to be located more on the outskirts of the city.

-I’ve just run a search on Poland’s leading property portal otodom for properties costing between 8,000 zl and 10,000 zl per square metre.
-I set the earliest year of construction to 2011.
+I’ve just run a search on Poland’s leading property portal otodom for properties in Łódź which cost between 8,000 zl and 10,500 zl per square metre.
+I set the earliest year of construction to 2015 and latest year of construction to 2024.

-For less than 10,000 zl, it’s just about possible to buy a flat from a developer with construction still in progress.
+For less than 10,500 zl, it’s possible to buy an old flat or a flat from a developer with construction still in progress.
+However, this mostly applies to those districts further away from the centre of Łódź.

-Comparing real estate prices in Gdańsk and Kraków
+Comparing real estate prices in Gdańsk and Łódź

-When it comes to renting out an apartment, you’ll have to be prepared to pay at least 2,000 zl in Gdańsk for a one bedroom flat that’s not right on the outskirts of the city or in an old communist block of flats.
+When it comes to renting out an apartment, be prepared to pay around 3,000-3,300 zł for a one-bedroom flat in Gdańsk that’s not right on the outskirts of the city or in an old communist block of flats.

 Monthly utility bills